xidruk/computer-networking/docs/subnet_mask.md

 ## Binary Foundations: Bits and IP Addresses

-Before diving deeper into subnet masks, it helps to peel back the layers and see what an IP address really *is*—not just the familiar dotted numbers, but the raw binary underneath.
+Before diving deeper into subnet masks, it helps to peel back the layers and see what an IP address really *is* not just the familiar dotted numbers, but the raw binary underneath.

 Computers don’t actually see `192.168.1.10`.
 They see a long string of **1s and 0s**, like this: